JiaShun-Xiao/BLAST-bioinfor-tool/README.md

-# python implement fast BLAST
+# python implement of fast BLAST
-Python implementation of Basic Local Alignment Search Tool (BLAST) , which is the core algorithm in sequence alignment for genomes and only need about 2 seconds to output location and Smith,Waterman alignment result.
+Python implementation of Basic Local Alignment Search Tool (BLAST) , which is the core algorithm in sequence alignment for genomes and only it need about 2 seconds to output location and Smith,Waterman alignment result.

 **Table of Contents**